Foster Cat Productions

 Plays and Musicals

-Most recently, we debuted a world premiere translation of Desire Caught by the Tail by Pablo Picasso, translation by France-based artist Milena Karpukhina.
+We debuted a world premiere translation of Desire Caught by the Tail by Pablo Picasso, translation by France-based artist Milena Karpukhina.
 We paired it with a play by Will Eno, who was called by the New York Times “Beckett for the Jon Stewart generation.”

 Elaine May and Alan Arkin’s Power Plays ran completely sold-out at the Groundlings this Summer.
 These plays starred 5x Emmy Winner and 17x nominee Gerald Quist (TV: Westworld, Star Trek: TNG, Buffy the Vampire Slayer, Movies: Tropic Thunder, The Sixth Sense, Drive), and also starred founding member of the Groundlings, Phyllis Katz.